 Steeped in rich history and dating back to the Anglo-Saxon period, Oxford is a city world-renowned for its academic prestige and historic buildings, which have led to its name, coined by English poet and Oxford academic Matthew Arnold, as the ‘City of Dreaming Spires’.
 Today, the majestic city attracts millions of visitors every year, and with so much to see and do, we want to show you exactly how to make the most of your time in Oxford.

 9:30 am Kickstart your weekend in the heart of it all, with breakfast at Cafe Creme on bustling Broad Street.
 After you’ve filled up, head further down the road to explore some of Oxford’s most famous landmarks including the Sheldonian Theatre, the Weston Library, the Bodleian Library, and Radcliffe Square.

-10:45 am Start your guided tour around more of Oxford’s iconic sites on an Oxford Official University and City Walking Tour at 10:45 am from the Oxford Visitor Information Centre.
+10:45 am Start your guided tour around more of Oxford’s iconic sites on an Oxford Official University and City Walking Tour at 10:45 am from Broad Street in central Oxford.
 Tours are led by professional green badge guides, and include entry to the Divinity School and one of the University of Oxford’s 38 Colleges.

 Alternatively, if you don’t want to walk, the City Sightseeing bus tour is a great way to see the city.
 Listen to your guide as you are driven around with the option to get on and off at 19 stops around the city.

 1 pm After your morning tour, it’s time for a well-earned lunch.
 A great location for views over the city is the Ashmolean Rooftop Restaurant.